Victor Osipov

-Victor Osipov (born 8 October 1971) is a Moldovan politician who since 18 February 2015 has served as Deputy Prime Minister for Reintegration of the Republic of Moldova, being the second time in this post after the 2009-2011 mandate in the Filat Government.
+Victor Osipov (born 8 October 1971) is a Moldovan politician who from 18 February 2015 until 20 January 2016, served as Deputy Prime Minister for Reintegration of the Republic of Moldova, being the second time in this post after the 2009–2011 mandate in the Filat Government.
 He was the Deputy Prime Minister in charge of Moldova's territorial re-integration in the First Vlad Filat Cabinet.

-Victor Osipov was the first vice-president of the Party Alliance Our Moldova (2009-2011).
+Victor Osipov was the first vice-president of the Party Alliance Our Moldova (2009–2011).

 Biography

 Victor Osipov was born on 8 October 1971 in the village of Popeasca, Ștefan Vodă District.

 Education

-In 1993, he graduated from the Faculty of Journalism and Communication Sciences of the State University of Moldova, and in 2008 - the European Institute of Political Studies of the Republic of Moldova.
+He graduated in 1993 from the Faculty of Journalism and Communication Sciences of the State University of Moldova and in 2008 from the European Institute of Political Studies of the Republic of Moldova.